Jacy Sheldon: Dallas Wings (2024)

 On April 15, 2024, Sheldon was selected in the first round as the fifth overall pick of the 2024 WNBA draft by the Dallas Wings.
-On April 18, 2024, Sheldon was signed to the Wings' rookie scale contract.
-Sheldon made her WNBA regular season debut on May 15, 2024, in a home 87–79 win against the Chicago Sky.
+On April 18, Sheldon was signed to the Wings' rookie scale contract.
+Sheldon made her WNBA regular season debut on May 15, in a home 87–79 win against the Chicago Sky.
 As the Wings struggled with injuries throughout the first half of the season, Sheldon's role gradually increased.
 On June 20, in an 83–72 loss to the Chicago Sky, Sheldon made her debut as a starter, recording 9 points and 3 assists.
 She remained a starter for the rest of the season, except for one game.
 Her best performance came on July 5 with a 85–82 win over the Atlanta Dream, when she had a career-high 17 points, including five three-pointers.
 Overall, in her rookie season, she played in all 40 regular-season games, started 26, and averaged 5.4 points and 2.5 assists in 23.3 minutes per game.
 Despite Sheldon's contributions, the Wings had a disappointing season, finishing 11th in the league and missing the playoffs.

 Connecticut Sun (2025)

 On February 2, 2025, Sheldon was traded to the Connecticut Sun.
 The deal was originally reported as Sheldon and the 8th pick in the 2025 WNBA draft being traded in exchange for DiJonai Carrington and the 12th overall pick in the 2025 draft; however, it was officially part of a larger four-team trade.

-During a game against the Indiana Fever on June 17, Sheldon poked Fever Point guard Caitlin Clark in the eye while defending the ball.
-The two got into a shoving match that ended with Sun wing Marina Mabrey pushing Clark to the ground During the game's final minute, Clark's teammate Sophie Cunningham grabbed her by the head and threw her out of bounds.
+During a game against the Indiana Fever on June 17, Sheldon poked Fever Point guard Caitlin Clark in the eye while on defense.
+The two got into a shoving match that ended with Sun wing Marina Mabrey pushing Clark to the ground.
+During the game's final minute, Clark's teammate Sophie Cunningham grabbed her by the head and threw her out of bounds.
 The incident went viral.

-Washington Mystics (2025–present)
+Washington Mystics (2025)

 On August 7, 2025, the Sun traded Sheldon and a first round pick swap to the Washington Mystics for Aaliyah Edwards.
+She played only two games in her new team.

+Chicago Sky (2026)

+On April 11, 2026, the Mystics traded Sheldon to the Chicago Sky in exchange for a 2028 draft pick.